thekingBT/thekingBT/README.md

 - 👋 Hi, I’m @thekingBT
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning bca
+- 🌱 I’m currently learning MCA
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate with Penetration Tester
 - 📫 How to reach me ...

 <!---